-These results demonstrate yet again how talented our teams around the globe are in ensuring the profitable operation of the Group's business, despite the disruptive market conditions.
-On behalf of all of our shareholders, I would like to thank all of our staff for their dedication and work ethic in achieving this landmark level of sales for the Group.
+These results demonstrate yet again how talented our teams around the globe are in ensuring the profitable operation of the Group's business.
+I would like to thank them all for their hard work and achievements in this harsh and unfavourable trading environment.

-The Board is recommending a final dividend of 10.0p per share, which (together with the interim dividend of 7.0p per share paid in July 2022), brings the total dividend for the year to 17.0p per share.
+The Board is recommending a final dividend of 11.0p per share, which (together with the interim dividend of 8.0p per share paid in July 2023), brings the total dividend for the year to 19.0p per share.